-Do you want to be a great Scrum Master?
+Do you want to be a good Scrum Master, or even a great Scrum Master?

 1. Never Commit the Team to Anything Without Consulting Them First